montyaggie/tamufeed.js/README.md

 ## What's it good for?

-The most common use case is for displaying event-type feeds, from a Texas A&M calendar, on a web page.
-And you can use it for displaying news feeds, too.
+This is the easiest JavaScript app for adding any RSS or Atom news feed to your web page.
+And it can be used for displaying event feeds like Texas A&M calendars.
-This app empowers you to customize its design as you like it, so the form of appearance it takes is up to you.
+It's flexible enough to customize its design as you like it, so the form and appearance your purview.

 ## Getting Started